 Meanwhile, the British commanders were learning that the Patriot victory at Battle of Moore’s Creek Bridge had quelled their hoped-for Tory uprising.
 They opted, therefore, for an alternate target.
 Just as the 8th Virginia arrived at Cape Fear, the enemy was sailing off for Charleston, South Carolina.
 Muhlenberg’s men continued the chase, now at a forced-march pace.
 A very difficult and deadly summer lay ahead of them.

 The Battle of Monmouth Courthouse (June 28, 1778), was the last engagement for the 8th Virginia Regiment in the war.
-Shortly after, the seriously depleted regiment was folded into the 4th Virginia Regiment.
-(In fact, at Monmouth, the regiment had already been provisionally merged with two others as the "4th, 8th, and 12th Regiment.")
-Monmouth was fought exactly two years after the 8th Virginia's first real battle at Sullivan's Island, South Carolina.
+It was fought exactly two years after the 8th Virginia's first real battle at Sullivan's Island, South Carolina.

 Some of the men, commissioned and enlisted, continued to fight on to the end of the war.
-In September, the regiment was merged with the 4th Virginia under the latter's number.
-Other regiments were consolidated as well, and the regiment previously known as the 12th became the "new" 8th Virginia.
+In September, the regiment merged with the 4th Virginia under the latter's number.
+Colonel Wood's 12th Virginia became the "new" 8th Virginia.
+Col. John Neville of the 4th remained in command.
+8th Virginia Col. Abraham Bowman, who was junior in seniority to both Wood and Neville, was released as a "supernumerary" officer.
+(After reporting to Gov. Patrick Henry he returned home and then moved to Kentucky.)
 In 1779, the consolidated 4th was provisionally merged with the 3rd Virginia and known for a time as the "3rd and 4th Virginia Regiment."
-Lastly, the handful who remained were included in the 2nd Virginia Brigade sent to reinforce General Benjamin Lincoln at Charleston, South Carolina, in 1780.
+Lastly, the handful who remained were included in the 2nd Virginia "brigade" sent to reinforce General Benjamin Lincoln at Charleston, South Carolina, in 1780.
 Some of them were under the command of Captain Abraham Kirkpatrick, who had begun the war as a lieutenant in William Croghan's Pittsburgh company of the 8th Virginia.
 Croghan, now a major, was also at Charleston.
 All of them were taken prisoner when Lincoln surrendered on May 12, 1780.

-Brigadier General Peter Muhlenberg, the regiment's original colonel, and Lt.
-Colonel William Darke, one of the regiment's original captains, were both at Yorktown.
+Brigadier General Peter Muhlenberg (the regiment's original colonel) and Lt.
+Colonel William Darke (one of the regiment's original captains) were both at Yorktown.
 They may be the only men of the original 8th Virginia who served at Yorktown as members of the Continental Army.
-Darke, who had been captured at Germantown, paroled and then exchanged, held a Continental commission but led militia at Yorktown.
-Malaria, to which men from the frontier had no resistance, prompted his militiamen to return home before the surrender of Cornwallis, but he remained (presumably having developed a resistance after the regiment's ordeal in Georgia in 1776).
 Private Bean Smallwood, an original 8th Virginia recruit in Captain Berry's company, was at Yorktown as a militiaman.

 Here is an excellent overview of the Battle of Monmouth.